 Publication Information: Sutton, Mark, & Chandler, Sally (Eds.)
 (2018).
 The Writing Studio Sampler: Stories About Change.
 Perspectives on Writing.
 The WAC Clearinghouse; University Press of Colorado. https://wac.colostate.edu/books/perspectives/studio/

 Series Editors: Susan H. McLeod, University of California, Santa Barbara; Rich Rice, Texas Tech University

 Copyright © 2018 Mark Sutton and Sally Chandler.
 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 United States License.
 226 pages, with notes, illustrations, index, and bibliographies.
 This book will be available, when print production is complete, from University Press of Colorado online as well as from any online or brick-and-mortar bookstore.
-Available in PDF and ePub format for no charge on this page at the WAC Clearinghouse.
+Available in digital format for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
 You may not reproduce this book on another website.